orchestral/cookbook/development/README.md

     $ cd local
     $ touch app.php

-> This just create a new file at `resources/config/local/app.php`
+> This would just create a new file at `resources/config/local/app.php`

 Now let's add the service provider: